flood-io/element/packages/docs/versioned_docs/version-1.0/guides/CLI.md

 - Paths:

-  - `--work-root` Specify a custom work root.
-(Default: a directory named after your test script, and at the same location)
+  - `--work-root` Specify a custom work root to save the test results.
+(Default: a directory named after your test script, under /tmp/element-results of your project folder)
   - `--test-data-root` Specify a custom path to find test data files.
 (Default: the same directory as the test script)